Ircama/sim800l-gsm-module/README.md

 ---

+#### `ping(apn=None, domain=None, timeout=10)`

+Perform a ICMP ping.

+Parameters:

+- `apn` (str): The APN string required for network context activation.
+- `domain` (str): The domain name to ping.
+- `timeout` (int): Maximum duration in seconds to wait for responses (default: 10).

+Returns: dict or False

+- dict: On success, returns a dictionary summarizing the ICMP ping results with keys:

+  - 'local_ip': the device's IP address
+  - 'ip': the target IP address that was pinged (not available if the ping failed)
+  - 'results': (not available is the ping failed) a list of dictionaries, one per ping response, each with:

+    - 'seq': sequence number of the ping response
+    - 'ttl': time-to-live value returned in the ICMP response
+    - 'time': round-trip time (RTT) in milliseconds

+- `False`: On failure due to command error, timeout, or unexpected responses.

+---

 #### `http(url, data=None, apn=None, ...)`

 Run the HTTP GET method or the HTTP POST method and return retrieved data.